Welcome to All Souls!

 Welcome to All Souls Church Unitarian!
 Here’s where you can learn more about our dynamic worship, our diverse community, and our work in the world.

-We meet on Sunday mornings at 10:30, both in person (please bring proof of vaccination and a mask to wear while in the building) and on Zoom (link is on our homepage).
+We meet on Sunday mornings at 10:30, both in person and on Zoom (link is on our homepage).
 You can also check out previous services here.

 Here are some things you should know.